mobluse/beep/README.md

 beep -f 261.6 -l 700
 ```

-This makes it possible to play the files in https://github.com/ShaneMcC/beeps .
+This makes it possible to play the files in https://github.com/ShaneMcC/beeps or the command-lines in https://www.reddit.com/r/linux/comments/18h8v5/does_anyone_have_or_know_a_source_for_beep_scripts/.

 You can break out of the playing files by pressing Ctrl+C for a long time.